 What is 51% of Work?

 When the employee is determining if the worker is exempted, the number to remember is 51.
 If the position that is in question has the employee spending more than half of his or her shift doing exempt work then they are classified under that category.
-On another note, if the worker also makes the rules as opposed to following the rules, then he or she is regarded as exempted employee and cannot receive compensation for overtime.
+On another note, if the worker also makes the rules as opposed to following the rules, then he or she is regarded as an exempted employee and cannot receive compensation for overtime.

-Fixing Wrong Classification on Federal Taxes
+Fixing the Wrong Classification on Federal Taxes

-If there is a wrong classification for the kind of employment, federal taxes can result to stiff penalties.
+If there is a wrong classification for the kind of employment, federal taxes can result in stiff penalties.
 It is one of the areas that must be addressed first when working with new business clients.
 This is to help them be able to reclassify themselves as personnel.
 Quite often, there are workers that are not listed as employees but are mentioned in the books.
 There are also other cases wherein the damage has already been done to the company but it can still be fixed nonetheless.

 It is everyone’s business to make sure that the company is running well.
 Any question related to the kind of employment that an employee has must be answered by the employer.